 print("Please call RunAnywhere.initialize() first")

-case .modelNotFound:
+case .modelNotLoaded:

-print("Model not found.
-Download it first.")
+print("Model not loaded.
+Call RunAnywhere.loadModel(_:) first.")

 case .generationFailed: